ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 # Semblance

+**Disclaimer: This is _not_ how I write classes and functions.
+This is my Picasso-ing of a class for a particular effect.
+I'm going to make it more Chuck Close than Picasso going forward.**

 ## A Use Case

 Your team has sketched out some process to utilize the company's brand-new Rest API endpoints: